alitalpur99/Mininet-MutipathTCP/README.md

 a.
 MPTCP Kernel-3.18 (http://multipath-tcp.org/pmwiki.php/Users/AptRepository) running on Ubuntu 14.04 and enabled using (sudo sysctl -w net.mptcp.mptcp_enabled=1)
 b.
 An OpenFlow based Controller running remotely (IP=127.0.0.1, Port=6653)
 -----------------------------------------------------------------------------------
 3. Mininet Custom Topo (singleswitch-mptcp.py): MPTCP implementation, without Controller, with single switch (with four ports) and two hosts.
+Each host has two interface on different subnets to utilize the MPTCP.
 Topo as shown below:

                               _________                  _________            _________
                               |       | ----------------|        |-------------|        |